insomnimus/ps-itertools/docs/Measure-Max.md

 # Measure-Max

 ## SYNOPSIS
-Calculates the object with the maximum value.
+Finds the item with the highest value from the pipeline.

 ## SYNTAX